-Until the advent of spray tanning and sunless tanning products, the phrase "healthy tan" was a bit of a contradiction in terms.
+Until the advent of spray tanning and sunless tanning products, the phrase "healthy tan" was a bit of a contradiction.
 Tanning with ultraviolet (UV) radiation, whether it comes from the sun or from an indoor tanning bed, is dangerous.
-Period.
 So why do more than 1 million people tan in tanning salons in the United States every day?

-We've all heard the half-baked arguments.
 Some people think only childhood sunburns are dangerous.
 If you had a few bad childhood sunburns, they argue, why bother to protect yourself now?
 The damage has been done.
-And if you didn't have any, you're home free now, they reason.
-But the danger of tanning is dose related and cumulative — that is, the more UV radiation you're exposed to over a period of time, the higher your cancer risk.
-Many European Union countries have already begun to regulate the use of tanning beds, and the United States is considering such legislation.
+However, the danger of tanning is dose-related and cumulative — that is, the more UV radiation you're exposed to over a period of time, the higher your cancer risk.
+The U.S. Food and Drug Administration (FDA) closely regulates the use of tanning beds.

-So what's a sun goddess to do?
-Don't use tanning beds or lamps.
-Avoid the sun, particularly from 10 a.m. to 4 p.m.
-Use sunscreen with a sun protection factor (SPF) of 30 or more.
-Wear a hat, sunglasses, and protective clothing.
-And if you've just gotta have that Jersey Shore glow, try a spray tan.
+If you absolutely must have a deep glow, try a spray tan.
 The same chemical, dihydroxyacetone (DHA), is used whether you get airbrushed in a salon or apply the spray at home.
 Because DHA is a color additive, the safety of the agent has been reviewed and approved by the FDA.
 DHA is also used in sunless tanning lotions, mousses, bronzers, and moisturizers.
-Whether you pay big bucks for them at a department store cosmetics counter or buy them on the cheap at a drug store is up to you.
+Whether you pay a lot of money for them at a department store cosmetics counter or buy them inexpensively at a drugstore, it is up to you.